MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 So, an autonomous approach for monitoring is highly recommended.
 Workload operators are ultimately responsible for the monitoring and must have access to all data that represents overall health.

 The **baseline architecture** follows that approach and is continued in this reference architecture.
 Azure Log Analytics and Azure Application Insights are deployed regionally and globally to monitor resources in those scopes.
 Aggregating logs, creating dashboards, and alerting is in scope for your team.
-Take advantage of Azure Diagnostics capabilities that send metrics and logs to various sinks.
+Take advantage of Azure Diagnostics capabilities that send metrics and logs to various sinks to support platform requirements for log & metric collection.

 ### Health model